willz3/dt-money/README.md

 ### 🚀 About this project
  - This project is about a personal finance control.
- - This project is a ReactJS SPA project created with create-react-app containing typescript.
+ - This project is a ReactJS SPA project created with create-react-app.

 ### 📋 Technologies and libraries
  - ReactJS